zotonic/zotonic/doc/ref/modules/mod_survey.rst

-Adds the concept of `survey` :term:`resources <resource>`: user-definable forms which can be created in the admin interface and filled out by the website's visitors.
+Adds the concept of `survey` :term:`resources <resource>`: user-definable forms which can be created in the admin interface and filled out by the website’s visitors.

 Survey question types